GoogleCloudPlatform/community/tutorials/python-vision-quickstart.md

 ## Open Cloud Shell

-In this tutorial, you do much of your work in Cloud Shell, which is a built-in command-line tool for the GCP Console.
+In this tutorial, you do much of your work in Cloud Shell, which is a built-in command-line tool for the Cloud Console.

 Open Cloud Shell by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>[**Activate Cloud Shell**][spotlight-open-devshell] button in the navigation bar in the upper-right corner of the console.